fruit-php/routekit/README.md

 dot -Tsvg get.gv > get.svg
 ```

-## Type converting for PHP7
+## Type converting

-You can add type hintings to your handler if you are using PHP7, RouteKit will automatically do the type checking and converting for you.
+You can add type hintings to your handler, RouteKit will automatically do the type checking and converting for you.
 Currently we support only `int`, `float`, `bool` and `string`.
 We will not check/convert the parameters without type-hinted.

 In non-compiled version, this is done by `ReflectionParameter::getType()`, so it would cost some performance for fetching reflection data.